Moustakas has big return, Reds easily handle Pirates 10-0

 Pirates starter JT Brubaker (4-11) owned a 1.76 ERA in three previous starts against Cincinnati, but was hit hard on Friday.

-Moustakas — who came off the IL on Friday after missing 68 games with a right heel contusion — had a two-run double in his first at-bat.
+Moustakas — who came off the injured list on Friday after missing 68 games with a right heel contusion — had a two-run double in his first at-bat.

+“There was a lot of good at bats in front of me,” Moustakas said.
+“I got a pitch to hit and didn’t miss it.”

 Barnhart’s three-run blast to right capped off a seven-run first inning.
+It was his 50th career homer.

+“It was a hit parade there in the first,” Brubaker said.
+“It was just, what can I do to get out of this inning as soon as possible.
+I just got sped up.”

 Winker led off the second with his 22nd homer of the season.
 Moustakas doubled and scored on Kyle Farmer’s single and the Reds led 9-0 after two innings.